LiangZC321/CP3407-project/README.md

 This a project assignment template for CP3407.
 The following is the list of items, which are required to be completed.

+# Pratical Class A, Group 9 ( Yuhao Guo, Huayu Zhong, Zhicheng Liang, Chia Chang Hsu)
+# Project name: TidyGo
+# Project Overview: TidyGo is an app for house cleaning which services for cleaner and user
+# Project Goal: create an easy and simple app for the cleaner and the user
+# Team Role:

 ## How to submit [You may delete this before submitting]

 2. Add your instructor (JCU-Australia: jc138691@gmail.com Dmitry Konovalov) as a team member to view your project on github